lululxvi/deepxde/docs/user/parallel.rst

 Introduction
 ------------

 DeepXDE utilizes data-parallel acceleration through the `Horovod <https://horovod.readthedocs.io/>`_ training framework.
-To compensate for the memory shortcomings of GPUs, batch size can be increased while employing data-parallel acceleration.
+To compensate for the memory shortcomings of GPUs, batch size can be increased through data-parallel acceleration:

 For :math:`\textrm{size}` GPUs and :math:`\textrm{rank}=1, \cdots, \mathrm{size}`, the data-parallel approach is as follows.